db-LaCAM: Fast and Scalable Multi-Robot Kinodynamic Motion Planning with Discontinuity-Bounded Search and Lightweight MAPF: Preliminaries

 \subsection{Motion Primitive}

 A motion primitive is a sequence of states and controls that fulfill the dynamics of the system given in~\cref{eq:dynamics_discrete}.
-Formally, \begin{definition} A motion primitive is a tuple $ \langle \seqX, \seqU, K \rangle$, consisting of state sequences $\seqX = \langle \vx_0,..., \vx_K \rangle$ and control sequences $\seqU = \langle \vu_0, ..., \vu_{K-1} \rangle$ which obey the dynamics $\vx_{k+1} = \step(\vx_k, \vu_k)$. \end{definition} Motion primitives can be generated by discretizing the state space of the robot~\cite{lf, primitive-swarm}, or by solving a two-point boundary value problem with nonlinear optimization~\cite{hoenig2022dbAstar}.
+Formally, \begin{definition} A motion primitive is a tuple $ \langle \seqX, \seqU, K \rangle$, consisting of state sequences $\seqX = \langle \vx_0,..., \vx_K \rangle$ and control sequences $\seqU = \langle \vu_0, ..., \vu_{K-1} \rangle$ which obey the dynamics $\vx_{k+1} = \step(\vx_k, \vu_k)$. \end{definition} Motion primitives can be generated by discretizing the state space of the robot~\cite{lf, primitive-swarm}, or by solving a two-point boundary value problem with nonlinear optimization~\cite{hoenig2022dbAstar}; this work employs the latter.